-Cabarete is beyond popular with tourists, you can easily see why this beach is one of the best places to spend a Saturday.
+Cabarete is beyond popular with tourists, and after visiting, you can easily see why this beach is one of the best places to spend a Saturday.

 Want to live in this tropical paradise?

 Spending a whole semester in this Caribbean island will mean lots and lots of time on the beaches.
 Volunteers get weekends off and vacation days to hop all around exploring our favorite coastlines, which is good news for you: Cabarete beach is an easy adventure on a Saturday or Sunday.
 Here’s what you can’t miss:

 Cabarete is a fairly small coastal town and as you probably guessed ... the beach is the main attraction.
 This coastline is quite windy — this isn't as calm of a beach as you'll find in places like Sosua (although of course, some days throughout the year will be calmer than others at Cabarete).
 I still love the atmosphere though, wind and all!
 The breeze helps cool you off from that hot Dominican sun, plus it's fun to watch the kite-surfers while you have lunch on the beach.
 And if you love photography, this is a killer spot to get pics.

 There are actually a few beaches to know about though, so let's chat about each to give you an idea of what to expect.